pabaq/CarND-Kidnapped-Vehicle/README.md

 This project is part of Udacity's [Self-Driving-Car Nanodegree][Course].
-The project description and build instructions can be found [here][Project], the required simulator [here][Simulator].
+The project resources and build instructions can be found [here][Project], the required simulator [here][Simulator].

 ## Vehicle localization using a particle filter